soulmachines/react-reference-ui-public/README.md

 You need a token server to authenticate the UI session with the Soul Machines Persona server.
 Either Soul Machines will provide an endpoint, or you will have to spin up an instance of [express-token-server](https://github.com/soulmachines/express-token-server) with your credentials from DDNA Studio.

+### Copy `.env.example` contents into `.env`
+Create an empty text file called `.env` and copy the contents of `.env.example` into it.
+These environment variables are required for the UI to run.
+Set the value of `REACT_APP_TOKEN_URL` to the endpoint of your token server.
+Optionally, if you're using an orchestration server, set the value of

 ### `npm install`
 Run to install the project's dependencies.